 - 8.1.
 Consistency of scale should be recognised as an important, positive, characteristic of mews and proposals should be sensitive to this. - 8.2.
 New developments should be sensitive to prevailing heights and facade features, such as door and window placement of neighbouring buildings. - 8.3.
 Historical features, such as carriage doors and sett paving, should be preserved and, where necessary, restored.
 Opportunities to replace modern garage doors with traditional alternatives will be welcomed.
-Where conversion of ground floor uses require it, the character of the historic carriage doors should be reflected in the design, even though it may not be an operational carriage door. - 8.4 It should be recognised that basements in mews are not historically typical and are generally discouraged.
+Where conversion of ground floor uses require it, the character of the historic carriage doors should be reflected in the design, even though it may not be an operational carriage door. - 8.4 It should be recognised that basements in mews are not historically typical.
+Basement construction is noted to be both carbon intensive and disruptive.